-Ideally, you spend most of your training on the cusp of your learning curve when you are adequately challenged and supported, however not overwhelmed.
-When exercising you want the treadmill going fast enough to get a good workout, but not so much so that
+Ideally, we want you to spend most of your training on the steep part of your learning curve where you are adequately challenged and supported, however, not overwhelmed.
+When exercising you want the treadmill going fast enough to get a good workout, but not so fast that

 you get tired too quickly or fall off!
 We think of your residency experience in the same way!

 In July 2021 all of the University of Cincinnati Medical Center and Cincinnati Children’s Hospital Medical Center moved to a 13 4-week block schedule.
 This schedule will allow ALL residency programs to rotate together and become in sync with the medical students.
 Moving to this new format (from our previous 12 month block schedule) now allows all of our residents to have an additional block each year for an exciting learning opportunity.